Antimitochondrial Antibody and AMA M2

 AMA are autoantibodies that develop against antigens within the body.
 There are nine types of AMA antigens (M1 – M9) of which M2 and M9 are the most likely to cause illness (clinically significant).
 The presence of the M2 type of AMA has been particularly evident in PBC, while the other types may be found in other conditions.
 Some laboratories offer the AMA-M2 as a more specific test for PBC.

-For more information on PBC, see the links in the Related Pages section.
+For more information on PBC, see the links in the Related Content section.

 The antimitochondrial antibody (AMA) test or the AMA-M2 test may be ordered to help diagnose primary biliary cholangitis (PBC).